-The boom in customer loyalty programs seems unstoppable.
+The boom in customer retention programs seems unstoppable.
 Every month, marketing departments the world over and from every industry launch their own customer loyalty program.
-No wonder - after all they are not only an excellent way to collect data, but, through personalized approaches, also make shopping more of an emotional experience for the customer.
-In order for a company’s loyalty program to succeed, they require both critical analysis of different concepts and ongoing scrutiny.
+No wonder – after all, they are not only an excellent way to collect data but, through personalized approaches, also make shopping more of an emotional experience for the customer.
+In order for a company’s loyalty program to succeed, they require both critical analyses of different concepts and ongoing scrutiny.
 Especially popular are customer cards, which are now increasingly being demanded by management.

 For every potential investment, a company should first ask itself how profitable it is likely to be.
 What’s the price to pay to achieve a defined goal?
 To do this, every company needs to be aware of the value of its customers.
 However, for management, it appears to be expensive to maintain a relationship with customers who have already used the company's services.
 In addition, success is difficult to measure and nearly always delayed.
 This is why many companies focus on new customer acquisition.
 When a new customer buys a car, this success is relatively easy to measure.
 Whether the same customer buys another vehicle from the same manufacturer ten years later, however, is often difficult to tell, despite properly managed CRM.